department-of-veterans-affairs/vagov-content/pages/covid-research-for-usability-testing-only.md

 <div class="va-introtext">

 As one of the nation's leaders in health research, we're joining the efforts to find ways to better prevent and treat COVID-19.
-Find out how you can help with this important research, and what you should know about being part of health research.
+Find out how you can help and what to expect if you volunteer.

 </div>

 <div class="feature">

-## Why might I want to be part of COVID-19 research at VA?
+## Why might I want to be part of this research?

 COVID-19 is caused by a new virus.
 So we have a lot to learn about how it affects different people and how to best prevent and treat it.
 We can't learn without doing research.
 And we can't do research without volunteers to help.